 If you are feeling excluded, try figure out what is making you feel this way.
 Was it a particular event, like a party or gathering that it seems everyone else was invited to? or has it been a collection of smaller events that implies a divide between you and everyone else?

-Once you have got the root of the problem, try open to friends about how you are feeling.
-They might be passive aggressive towards you, for example.
+Once you have got the root of the problem, try to open up to friends about how you are feeling.
 This could be an issue easily solved with honest and open communication, that is done in the right space, and at the right time.
+They might not have even realised that they left you out, or if they did intentionally do it, then you can reconsider whether you need to find other people to be around.

 Change your perspective and uncover a way forward for you!